|30 JUNE 2022 YEAR END PLANNING|

 Employees of Not for Profit Organisations are subject to a $5,000 annual cap on salary sacrifice meal entertainment.

-Where corporate employers provide company shares or share options to employees or their associates the relevant taxable discount, if any, must also be reported to the Tax Office.
+Where corporate employers provide company shares or share options to employees or their associates the relevant taxable income, if any, must also be reported to the Tax Office.

 Research & Development (R&D) Tax Incentive